genelet/mlm/README.md

 # MLM

-is an open-source Multi-Level Market (MLM) software.
-It is a fully featured MLM package providing registration, membership, compensations, cronjobs, shopping, ticketing, backend administration and so on.
+It is a fully featured open-source Multi-Level Market (MLM) package, providing registration, membership, compensations, cronjobs, shopping, ticketing, backend administration and so on.
 Four types of bonus plans are implemented internally: unilevel, team, pairing and affiliate rewards, but developer can easily extend it to other customized plans.

 The software is built on top of [Genelet](https://github.com/genelet/perl) (or the [main site](http://www.genelet.com)), which is a multilingual open-source web development framework for developing secure, scalable and high-performance web sites.